-Abstract: - The object of this paper is to study a new control structure for sensorless induction machine dedicated to electrical drives using a three-level voltage source inverter (VSI).
+Abstract - The object of this paper is to study a new control structure for sensorless induction machine dedicated to electrical drives using a five-level voltage source inverter (VSI).
 The output voltages of the three-level VSI can be represented by four groups : the zero voltage vectors, the small voltage vectors, the middle voltage vectors and the large voltage vectors in (d, q) plane.
 Then, the amplitude and the rotating velocity of the flux vector can be controlled freely.
 Both fast torque and optimal switching logic can be obtained.
 The selection is based on the value of the stator flux and the torque.
+This paper investigates a new control structure using a five-level voltage source inverter.
+Compared to classical Field Oriented Control (FOC), which necessitates generally three feedback loops with PI regulators, a current-regulated PWM converter, and two coordinate transformations, Direct Torque Control (DTC) uses only a couple of hysteresis comparators to perform both torque and flux dynamic control.

 Both approaches are simulated for a induction motor.
-The results obtained show superior performances over the conventional DTC one without need to any mechanical sensor.
+The results obtained with a novel DTC structure show superior performances over the FOC one without need to any mechanical sensor.

-Key Words: - Direct Torque Control, Field Oriented Control, Induction motor, Sensorless Vector Control, Flux Estimators, Switching Strategy Optimisation, Multi-level inverter, Neural-point clamped.
+Key Words : Direct Torque Control, Flux Estimators, induction motor, optimisation criterion, multi-level inverter